A wrongful death action must be filed within two years of the date of death.

-Products liability actions must be brought within two years after the plaintiff suffers the injury and in most cases no more than 10 years after the product was delivered to its first purchaser.
+Products liability actions must be brought within two years after the plaintiff suffers the injury or within two years of the date the injury was, or should have been, discovered.

 Special Rules for Minors

-Except in the case of wrongful death, the statute of limitations begins to run on the minor's 18th birthday.
+Except in cases of medical malpractice or wrongful death, the statute of limitations begins to run on the minor’s 18th birthday.

 What are Statutes of Limitations?

 Note: Statutes of limitations restrict the time period that a person can file a lawsuit.
 These statutes not only vary by state, but they also vary by cause of action.
 The guides in this section provide limitations periods for each state, but only for particular causes of action; specifically, those related to personal injury, medical malpractice, and products liability claims.
 The sections discussing special rules for minors only apply to the causes of action listed for that particular state.

 Note: Our attorneys are licensed to practice law in Pennsylvania, West Virginia, Ohio, Maryland, and Virginia.
 This information is not intended to solicit clients for matters outside of the states of Pennsylvania, Ohio, West Virginia, Maryland, and Virginia, although if you are injured in an accident, we have relationships with other personal injury attorneys and lawyers throughout the United States.